 In 2020, OGMA entered into 12 new contracts to provide MRO services to defense and security and commercial aviation segments, and repair of maintenance components, such as those related to hydraulic, pneumatic, fuel, electrical and avionics systems.
-Still in 2020, OGMA became a new authorized maintenance center for Pratt & Whitney engines, as a result of a project developed by OGMA, with the support of Embraer, over the prior 12 months, allowing the expansion of its scope of services in the area of engine maintenance, and marking the entry of Pratt & Whitney maintenance, repair and overhaul in Portugal
+Still in 2020, OGMA became a new authorized maintenance center for Pratt & Whitney engines, as a result of a project developed by OGMA, with the support of Embraer, over the prior 12 months, allowing the expansion of its scope of services in the area of engine maintenance, and marking the entry of Pratt & Whitney maintenance, repair and overhaul in Portugal.

 In 2021, OGMA had major achievements such as: Pratt & Whitney signed agreement for PW GTF Engines, the Rolls-Royce AE 2100 Program: Delivery of the 1st Nacelle within the contracted TAT, and an agreement for OGMA Aeronautical Academy.
-Also, featured in Aerospace & Defense Review, OGMA has been ranked as "Top 10 MRO Service Companies in Europe 2021."
-In Q3, the Company has delivered various products to different customers, such as P-3 to the Portuguese Air Force, C-130 to the Brazilian Air Force, and deliveries of EMB-145.
+Also, featured in Aerospace & Defense Review, OGMA has been ranked as one of the "Top 10 MRO Service Companies in Europe 2021."